ms/buildtogether.tech/design/index.md

 make sense of them a day later; it could be that the benefit of diagrams therefore comes from the act of drawing, not from having them to study.

-When experienced developers draw on the whiteboard as they're talking to one another, they generally draw the following:
+When experienced developers *do* draw something for later use, they generally draw the following:

 Data structures.
-    These are blob-and-arrow pictures of the objects and containers that make up the program and the references that stitch them together.
+:   These are blob-and-arrow pictures of the objects and containers that make up
+    the program and the references that stitch them together.
 The more experience someone has, the fewer of these they need to draw, but everyone falls back on them eventually (particularly during difficult debugging sessions).

-Schemas or data models.
-    These can be fairly literal pictures of the tables in a database, possibly augmented with arrows to show what's a foreign key for what, or <span g="er_diagram">entity-relationship diagrams</span> that show the things the system stores, and the relationships between them.

 The systems' <span g="conceptual_architecture">conceptual architecture</span>.
 :   This shows how the important parts of the system fit together.
 It's also